FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Result

 \subsection{Memory Overhead}

 Aggregator nodes in federated learning must store multiple instances of local model parameters until all client updates are received for weighted aggregation at the end of each epoch~\cite{flagger}.
 This requirement leads to considerable memory overhead, especially as the number of clients increases.
-Figure~\ref{memory} shows the server-side memory usage for storing model instances.
+Figure~\ref{memory} shows the server-side memory usage for storing model instances for Network1.
 In conventional FedAvg, the server cannot incrementally aggregate updates and must retain all client updates simultaneously, causing memory consumption to scale linearly with the number of participants.
+In WW-FL, however, the memory usage on the server side remains steady as the number of clients increases.
+This amount is limited by the number of server clusters used for training.
+On the server, we need to store one instance of the model per server cluster.

 FuSeFL improves this by organizing training into client pairs, each producing a single aggregated model update per round.
 As a result, the number of model instances stored on the server is effectively halved.
 For instance, with 128 clients, AriaNN-FL stores 128 local models plus the global model.
 FuSeFL reduces this to 64 local models while preserving model quality and reducing memory load.
 This improvement is especially beneficial in cross-silo deployments, where the number of participating institutions can be large and model sizes (e.g., VGG-16 at 528MB in FP32) significantly increase server storage demands.